dialogue

 They ensure quality by providing solicited and unsolicited advice and by contributing to the editorial pages of the Wisdomweb and the Animal-wisdomprogramme as well as the themes on Global Citizenship on the Golden Ratio platform.

-De Raadsleden — Angela Roothaan, Annelie van Steenbergen, Erik Hoogcarspel, Giovanni Rizzuto, Greg Suffanti, Jaap Harm Hartmans, Johann Gomes, Louise Müller, Michael Susanto, Mitra Muijen, Nivedita Yohana, Rosalie de Wildt, Wim van de Laar — hebben, vanwege hun unieke en heel eigen kwaliteiten, zitting in de QfWf-Raad.
+Angela Roothaan, Annelie van Steenbergen, Erik Hoogcarspel, Giovanni Rizzuto, Greg Suffanti, Harm Jaap Hartmans, Henry Muldrow, Johann Gomes, Louise Müller, Michael Susanto, Mitra Muijen, Nivedita Yohana, Rosalie de Wildt, Viola Talloway, Wim van de Laar are — because of authentic qualities in their field — members of the QfWf-Council.

 Soul Circle

-with a keen eye and heart for the three Quests
+with a keen eye and heart for the the Quest for Wisdom!

-The QfWf strives to shape its activities as a Golden Ration Quest in co-creation with circles of stakeholders.
+The QfWf strives to shape its activities in co-creation with the circles of the people involved.

 The members of the Soul Circle are